nikeshbhagalia/Youtube-Thumbnail-Retriever/README.md

 To do: Convert into unit test.

-To do: Implement google chrome portable with Selenium.
+To do: Implement Google chrome portable with Selenium.